learn-co-curriculum/uci-mod-1-a-quick-tour-of-the-web/README.md

 different contexts and places over the years, it's possible that you've never built a cohesive model in your mind that connects those concepts.

-In this lesson we'll go over the essential steps in how the web works.
+In this lesson, we'll go over the essential steps in how the web works.

 ## Define Internet

 When people share information, great things can happen.
 Politics can change.
 Our place in the universe can change.
-Disease can be conquered.
+Diseases can be conquered.
 The ability to share knowledge is _power_.
-In the earliest days of computing, engineers looked for ways to have computers share information.
+In the earliest days of computing, engineers looked for ways for computers to share information.
 Technical limits meant networked computers had to be within the same office.

-Eventually, improvements allowed small networks to "inter"-"network" their with each other.
+Eventually, improvements allowed small networks to "inter"-"network"  with each other.
 This discipline was called "internetworking."
 By the technology and knowledge of "internetworking," these small local networks (or, "local area networks" or LANs) became "internetworked" into "Wide Area Networks" or WANs.
-The natural next dream was to "internetwork" WANs into some sort of "larger" inter-network, something city-scale, country-scale, or global-scale.
+The natural next dream was to "internetwork" WANs into some sort of "larger" inter-network, something city-scale, country-scale, or global scale.
 Technology for "inter-networking" WANs was difficult and slow to develop, but eventually produced a backbone internetwork, "**The Internet**work" which encompassed all of its constituent WANs and their constituent LANs.
-Eventually in common usage it became called "The Internet."
+Eventually, in common usage, it became called "The Internet."

 It was upon this "The Internet" that "The Web" was built.